anmalkov/minerkeeper/README.md

 ### Version history

 v1.0.6
-* Send a notification with summary report every X hours (all data about GPUs inside)
+* Send a notification with summary report about your rig every X hours (including all data about GPUs)
 * Improved notifications

 v1.0.5